IPyDriver

 This is particularly useful to pass in any object which controls your instrument, and which is then accessable in your rxevent and hardware methods.

-auto_send_def - As default this is set to True.
+auto_send_def - As default this is True.

 With auto_send_def set to True, whenever a getProperties event is received from a client, a vector send_defVector() method will be called, automatically replying with the vector definition.
 If set to False, the driver developer will need to test for a getProperties event in the rxevent method, and implement a send_defVector() .
 Possibly one reason you may want to do this is to send a message with every vector definition.